danielfeitopin/mqtwister/README.md

 > [!TIP]
 >
-> To interpose the atacker system between the targets' communications, tools as `ettercap` can be used.
+> To interpose the attacker system between the targets' communications, tools as `ettercap` can be used.
 > <details>
 > <summary>See an example</summary>
 >
 > ___
 >
 > The following filter logs and drops the received MQTT traffic (assuming the default port, 1883).
-With this filter, `ettercap` won't forward the MQTT's packets, leaving its processing to `mqtwister`, and keeping the original messages from reaching their destiny without applying changes to the device's operating system or kernel:
+With this filter, `ettercap` won't forward the MQTT's packets, leaving its processing to `mqtwister`, and keeping the original messages from reaching their destination without applying changes to the device's operating system or kernel:
 >
 > ```sh
 > # Filename: mqtt_filter.ecf